Skip to content

 • There is a common interest to join forces to enable a better information services to night train passengers (including daytrains would be beyond scope)

-• While some participants would like to keep their interface, possibly even for commercial purposes, there was a common interest in contributing to a joint open sorce data base.
+• Though some participants would like to keep their interface, possibly for commercial purposes, there is a common interest in contributing to a joint open sorce data base.
 Open source should thus allow for commercial usage.

 • Software used for gathering data shall be open source too in order to cover as many operators as possible.

-• To allow for different editors to contribute and correct parts of the data we will use GitHub Google Sheets.
+• To allow for different editors to contribute and to correct parts of the data, we will use Google Sheets.

-• Our GitHub Account will also be used for managing versions of the static data files, scrapers, assigning tasks and discussing solutions.
+• For managing versions of the static data files, scrapers, assigning tasks and discussing solutions we will use our GitHub Account.

 • For instant discussions we use a Slack workspace.
 Participants are advised not to mute the general channel, nor to spam the general channel with infomations that belong in sub-channels.